kalmSveta/PCCR/README.md

 4. Select My Hubs
 5. Paste the link into the bar and press Add Hub

-Data for two Human genomes is avaliable: Hg19 and Hg38.
+Data is avaliable for:
+- Human: hg19 and hg38
+- Drosophila Melanogaster: dm6

 The Hub includes the following tracks: